Thyme-Leaved Fuchsia flowers

 A fine fuchsia variety featuring dainty purple-pink nodding flowers; small thyme-like leaves create a fine texture; very attractive to hummingbirds

 Thyme-Leaved Fuchsia features dainty nodding fuchsia trumpet-shaped flowers with white anthers along the branches from mid spring to early fall.
-It has green foliage.
+It has green evergreen foliage.
 The small serrated oval leaves remain green throughout the winter.
-The fruit is not ornamentally significant.

 Thyme-Leaved Fuchsia is a multi-stemmed evergreen shrub with an upright spreading habit of growth.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.